Buying Used Espresso Machines & Grinders – Kev’s Guide

 S1 espresso coffee machine

 So there you go, my guide on buying a used home barista setup.
-I hope you find it useful!
+I hope you find it advantageous!

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (utilize discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This post firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This article to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!

 2 thoughts on “Buying Used Espresso Machines & Grinders – Kev’s Guide”